-A popular dessert in Latin America, this pastel de tres leches translates to sponge cake with three milks, the latter referring to evaporated milk, sweetened condensed milk and half and half.
+A popular cake in Latin America, this pastel de tres leches translates to sponge cake with three milks, the latter referring to evaporated milk, sweetened condensed milk and half and half.
 This cake is unlike any other you’ve ever eaten!

 Authentic Tres Leches Cake